Your Essential Guide to Healthy Cannabis

 How safe is CBD, really?

-As interest in CBD grows and the market becomes flooded with CBD products, there are a few preliminary questions you should ask:
+One of the biggest concerns for many is CBD oil safety.
+As interest in CBD grows and the market becomes flooded with products, there are a few preliminary questions you should ask to ensure CBD safety.

-- Where was the Hemp grown (continent, country, state, local area?)
-Where was the product processed?
+- Where was the product processed?
 Was is lab-tested by an independent third party?

 - How was the CBD extracted?

 - What is the amount of CBD in each dosage?
 Do they fall under the legal threshold?
-(Your recommended daily dose is 20mg of CBD)
+(For optimal CBD drops safety according to the law, our recommended daily dose is 20mg.)

 - What other ingredients are listed?
 There shouldn’t be a long list of other stuff.